bvandreunen/envnx/README.md

 >Resources for this box are set to an optimized amount (for me at least) of 4GB of RAM and 4 CPU's.
 This may very well be too much for your machine so please double check.

-> Edit /vagrant/puphpet/config.yaml to change this (before upping the box).
+> Edit /vagrant/puphpet/config.yaml to change this.

 ## How to use

 Assuming you are familiar with [Vagrant](http://docs.vagrantup.com/v2/getting-started/), and have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) running:

 1. Open your terminal and move into the folder where you want envnx to live on your machine.
 2. Download this project into the folder

 	```
 	curl -o master https://codeload.github.com/bvandreunen/envnx/zip/master && unzip -q master -d envnx && rm -f master
 	```

 3. Within this folder, create a `www` folder.
 This will hold your websites/projects.

   	> Envnx will automatically sync this folder with the `/var/www/` folder within the box.
 You can also create `www` as a symlink to an existing folder on your host machine.
 I like to use `~/Sites` in OS X:

   	> ```
   	ln -s ~/Sites ~/envnx/www
   	```